-- 1. The Corporation has been duly created and is validly existing under the Act as a public benefit corporation of the State of New York. - 2.
-The Master Indenture and the Supplemental Indentures have each been duly authorized, executed and delivered, are in full force and effect, and constitute valid and binding agreements of the Corporation enforceable against the Corporation in accordance with their terms. - 3.
-The Bonds have been duly authorized and remarketed by the Corporation in accordance with law and the terms of the Indentures and are valid and binding special obligations of the Obligated Group payable solely out of the revenues and other receipts, funds or moneys of the Obligated Group pledged therefore pursuant to the Indentures, and from any amounts otherwise available under the Indentures for the payment thereof.
-The Bonds are enforceable in accordance with their terms and the terms of the Indentures and are entitled to the benefit of the Act and the Indentures. - 4.
-The Indentures create the valid pledge and assignment which they purport to create of all of the Obligated Group's right, title and interest in the Bonds (except for any rights specifically reserved thereunder), and all moneys and securities held by the Master Trustee under the Indentures (except for moneys and securities held in the Arbitrage Rebate Fund created thereunder), subject only to the provisions of the Indentures permitting the application thereof for or to the purposes and on the terms and conditions set forth therein. - 5.
-Based on existing statutes, regulations, rulings and court decisions and assuming compliance with the covenants and the accuracy of the representations and certifications referred to above, interest on the Remarketed Bonds is not includable in gross income for federal income tax purposes.
-Interest on the Remarketed Bonds is not an "item of tax preference" for purposes of the federal alternative minimum tax on individuals and corporations.
-Interest on the Remarketed Bonds will be includable in adjusted current earnings used to calculate the federal alternate minimum tax on corporations.
+1. The Corporation has been duly created and is validly existing under the Act as a public benefit corporation of the State of New York.

+2. The Master Indenture and the Seventh Supplemental Indenture (collectively, the "Indentures") have each been duly authorized, executed and delivered, are in full force and effect, and constitute valid and binding agreements of the Corporation enforceable against the Corporation in accordance with their terms.

+3. The Bonds have been duly authorized and issued by the Corporation in accordance with law and the terms of the Indentures and are valid and binding special obligations of the Obligated Group payable solely out of the revenues and other receipts, funds or moneys of the Obligated Group pledged therefore pursuant to the Indentures, and from any amounts otherwise available under the Indentures for the payment thereof.
+The Bonds are enforceable in accordance with their terms and the terms of the Indentures and are entitled to the benefit of the Act and the Indentures.

+4. The Indentures create the valid pledge and assignment which they purport to create of all of the Obligated Group's right, title and interest in the Bonds (except for any rights specifically reserved thereunder), and all moneys and securities held by the Master Trustee under the Indentures (except for moneys and securities held in the Arbitrage Rebate Fund created thereunder), subject only to the provisions of the Indentures permitting the application thereof for or to the purposes and on the terms and conditions set forth therein.

+5. Based on existing statutes, regulations, rulings and court decisions and assuming compliance with the covenants and the accuracy of the representations and certifications referred to above, interest on the Bonds is not includable in gross income for federal income tax purposes.
+We are further of the opinion that, assuming compliance with such covenants and the accuracy of such representations and certifications, interest on the Bonds is not an "item of tax preference" for purposes of the federal alternative minimum tax on individuals and corporations; however, interest on the Bonds will be included in the adjusted current earnings used to calculate the federal alternate minimum tax on corporations.